Dunstanburgh Castle: Architecture

 The passageway through the gatehouse was protected by a portcullis and possibly a set of wooden gates.
 The ground floor contained two guardrooms, each 21 ft wide, and latrines, with spiral staircases in the corner of the gatehouse running up to the first floor, where relatively well-lit chambers with fireplaces probably accommodated the garrison's officers.
 The staircases continued up to the second floor, containing the castle's great hall, an antechamber, and bedchamber, originally intended for the use of Thomas of Lancaster and his family.
 Four towers extended above the gatehouse's lead-covered roof for an additional two storeys of height, giving extensive views of the surrounding area.
 This design may have influenced the construction of Henry IV's gatehouse at Lancaster Castle.

 Immediately to the west of the Great Gatehouse is John of Gaunt's Gatehouse, originally either two or three storeys tall, but now only surviving at the foundation level.
 This gatehouse replaced the Great Gatehouse as the main entrance, and would have contained a porter's lodge, defended by a combination of a portcullis and an 82 ft long barbican.
-A inner bailey was approximately 50 by 75 ft, defended by a 20 ft high mantlet wall, was constructed in the 1380s behind John of Gaunt's Gatehouse and the Great Gatehouse.
+An inner bailey was approximately 50 by 75 ft, defended by a 20 ft high mantlet wall, was constructed in the 1380s behind John of Gaunt's Gatehouse and the Great Gatehouse.
 This complex comprised a vaulted inner gatehouse, 30 ft square, and six buildings, including an antechamber, kitchen and bakehouse.

 Further along, the south side of the walls is the Constable's Tower, a square tower containing comfortable accommodation for the castle's constable, including stone window seats.
 On the inside of the walls are the foundations of a hall and chamber, built before 1351, part of a larger complex of buildings used by the constable and his household, approximately 60 ft square.
 To the west of the Constable's Tower is a small turret that projects from the upper wall – an unusual feature, similar to that at Pickering Castle – and a mural garderobe; and to the east a small oblong turret with a single chamber, 10.75 by 7.5 ft.

 In the south-east corner of the walls, the Egyncleugh Tower – whose name means "eagle's ravine" in the Northumbrian dialect – overlooks Queen Margaret's Cove below.
 A three-storey, square building, 25 ft across, Egyncleugh Tower was designed to house a castle official, and included a small gateway and drawbridge into the castle, either for the use of the castle constable, or possibly for the local people.

 There is a postern gate in the eastern wall, added in the 1450s, and a further gateway in the north-eastern corner, which gave access to Castle Point and Gull Crag below.
 Along the inside of the curtain walls are the foundations of a yard, 200 by 100 ft, and a large rectangular building, usually identified as a grange or a barn.
 This would have probably supported the administration of the Embleton estates, and have included the auditor's chamber and other facilities.